ruthgn/Wine-Quality-Prediction-App/README.md

 # Wine-Quality-Prediction-App (In Progress)
 This repository contains all the data and code used to build a machine learning web app that predicts wine quality based on its physicochemical qualities.

+Kaggle notebook outlining the prediction model building process is available [here]().

 Files (Pending)
 -----